 Besides these benefits, pineapple is known to have anti-inflammatory, analgesiciXA type of medicine used to treat pain , and antimicrobial properties.
 Perhaps, it’s why the use of pineapple flesh and juice is prevalent in treating ailments, such as sore throat and seasickness, in folk and traditional medicine (9).

 The graph below represents the amount of bromelain present in different parts of a pineapple, such as the skin, flesh, core, crown, and stem.
 It shows that the skin contains the highest amount of bromelain, closely followed by the amount contained in the flesh.
 The amounts are seen to decrease slightly over ten days.

 The concentration of bromelain in different pineapple partsSource: Properties of bromelain extract from different parts of the pineapple variety Morris; Biocatalysts and Agricultural biology

 Proper selection and storage of pineapple are vital to ensure you reap its benefits to the fullest.
 Here are some simple tips you can follow while buying pineapple.

 Selecting a pineapple

-- Look for a pineapple with dark green leaves and a greenish-yellow exterior.
-These attributes indicate that the pineapple is ripe and fresh.
+- Look for an organic pineapple with dark green leaves and a greenish-yellow exterior.
+These attributes indicate that the pineapple is ripe, fresh, and of course, healthy.

 - Hold the pineapple in your hands and squeeze it.
 A ripe pineapple has a firm shell and feels soft when you squeeze it.